-- a. the kitchen, bathroom(s), laundry and toilet(s), - b. the dining room or living room (but not both) whether open plan with the kitchen or not, - c. entrance halls and passageways, - d. garage, and - e. any other room smaller than 5m2 (including any internal wardrobes).
+- a. the kitchen (including any open plan dining area), bathroom(s), laundry and toilet(s), - b. one living area, - c. entrance halls and passageways, - d. garage, - e. any other room smaller than 5m2 (including any internal wardrobes), and - f. where a household has any living or dining rooms that can be partitioned or closed, all such rooms except one shall be considered a bedroom.